-As a moderator for a popular respectful infant sleep support group, I often see questions about “bad sleep habits.”
+As a parenting mentor, I often see questions about “bad sleep habits.”
 It’s one of those phrases that stings a little when I read it, as I know it is a phrase exploited and twisted by the money hungry sleep training industry, but what does it actually mean?
 “They” make you think that tending to your child’s needs is creating a “bad habit.”
 But it actually just builds trust and attachment, which helps develop the brain structure for self-regulation in the future.
 Yet, there are some “bad sleep habits.”
 Often the worst ones are methods used to avoid the one’s that sleep trainers tout as “bad.”
 The messages are all mixed up and tired parents are confused.
 I’m going to set the record straight on what is a “bad” habit, a “not so great” habit and a “good” sleep habit.
 If you have just come from reading a ton of sleep training books, prepare to have your mind blown.

 “Good” Sleep Habits

 Many of these options are often accused of being “bad” habits by the sleep training industry when in fact, they are the oldest tricks in the book and you know why?
 Because they build attachment!
 Attachment is our highest need, babies will sacrifice basic needs such as food and sleep in order to feel connected to their caregiver.
 Building a secure attachment quality is the single most important job a parent has.
 The rest of the world can “teach” your child everything else, you are the only one who can provide a foundation of secure attachment.
 Responsive care and reciprocity is the key to building secure attachment.
 These “habits” are simple, natural tools that help create relaxing and calm sleep environments, where your child can feel safe and secure enough to drift off into sleep.